 According to a report on shopping cart abandonment by Forrester, 88% of online shoppers say that they’ve abandoned a shopping cart without completing a transaction.
 Surprisingly, this is the same percentage as five years ago, which says we’ve got a lot to do to address this issue.

 Why does it happen, though?
 Well, a couple of primary drivers for cart abandonment are frustration with shipping costs, high and unexpected extra charges, being unprepared to commit to a purchase, wanting to shop cheaper, having to register for an account, and confusing checkout processes.

 I’m sure you already know that this is just no good for businesses, but let’s put it into context even more.
 More research by Forrester reports that shopping cart abandonment causes eCommerce brands to lose a shocking $18 billion in yearly sales revenue.
 I mean, wow.

 You know what this means, right?
-Clearly we’ve got to wage an all-out war on this pesky cart abandonment.
+Clearly, we’ve got to wage an all-out war on this pesky cart abandonment.
 Now, who’s with me?!
 But wait, before we jump right into attack mode, let’s try to equip ourselves with the know-how and some ammo to aid us in battle.

 Here are a few tips on how to avoid your customers ditching their carts before purchase:

-1. Be transparent and set realistic expectations on shipping and other costs
+Be transparent with shipping and other costs

 Sometimes as an eCommerce business owner, you can’t always waive the extra costs that come with purchases.
 That could result in a loss for you.
 But, what you can do, is be extra clear about them from the start.
 That way your customers won’t face unexpected and disappointing charges during checkout.